With Medijump you can browse 4 facilities offering 1 different types of Oncology procedures in Munich.

 Von Anfang bis Ende sehr freundliche und kompetente Mitarbeiter.

-University Hospital of Munich (LMU), located in Professor Huber Platz, Munich, Germany offers patients Vaginal Cancer Treatment procedures among its total of 223 available procedures, across 26 different specialties.
-Currently, there's no pricing information for Vaginal Cancer Treatment procedures at University Hospital of Munich (LMU), as all prices are available on request only.
-There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes
+University Hospital of Munich (LMU), can be found in Professor Huber Platz, Munich, Germany and offers its patients Vaginal Cancer Treatment procedures as well as 223 other procedures, across 26 different procedure categories.
+At present, there is no pricing information for Vaginal Cancer Treatment procedures at University Hospital of Munich (LMU).
+The pricing information is quite specialised, so it's only available on request.
+Currently, there's no information available about the doctors at the Hospital, and University Hospital of Munich (LMU) is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?